Contents:

 - 15% to be based in Wales, Scotland, Northern Ireland

-- No more than 40% of beneficiaries based in London and the South East
+- no more than 40% of beneficiaries based in London and the South East

-- At least 30% of participants taking part in programmes are new to BFI National Lottery funding
+- at least 30% of participants taking part in programmes are new to BFI National Lottery funding

-- Projects participating converted to production within five years: 15%
+- projects participating converted to production within five years: 15%

 Equity, diversity and inclusion

 We ask applicants to address equity, diversity and inclusion by engaging with the BFI Diversity Standards for film.
-The Creative Challenge Fund will prioritise projects that will make a significant contribution to improving equity, diversity and inclusion across the industry and so your application will need to make clear, specific commitments to making this change.
+The Creative Challenge Fund will prioritise programmes that will make a significant contribution to improving equity, diversity and inclusion across the industry and so your application will need to make clear, specific commitments to making this change.
 If successful, you’ll need to report following the conclusion of your activity, evaluating how you’ve delivered against the aims of the Diversity Standards in practice.

 UK-wide